A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

 \section{Introduction}

-Because vaccines can be given to large populations of healthy persons and can be introduced as mandatory, robust benefit-risk analyses must be conducted to ensure that vaccines have highly favorable benefit-risk profiles \cite{Arlegui}.
+Because vaccines can be given to large populations of healthy persons and can be introduced as mandatory, robust benefit--risk analyses must be conducted to ensure that vaccines have highly favorable benefit--risk profiles \cite{Arlegui}.

 The Food and Drug Administration (FDA) issued emergency-use authorizations for mRNA COVID-19 vaccines from Pfizer (BNT162b2) and Moderna (mRNA-1273) in December 2020 \cite{Fortner}.
-Once the mRNA COVID-19 vaccines were given to large populations, it became evident that the vaccines could cause myocarditis or pericarditis (hereafter myo/pericarditis), inflammation of the heart or of the membrane surrounding the heart, respectively, with studies indicating the highest risk among males younger than 40 years \cite{Buchan, Sharff, Karlstad, Patone, Vu, Naveed, Knudsen}.
+Once the mRNA COVID-19 vaccines were given to large populations, it became evident that they could cause myocarditis or pericarditis (hereafter myo/pericarditis), inflammation of the heart or of the membrane surrounding the heart, respectively, with studies indicating the highest risk among males under 40 years old \cite{Buchan, Sharff, Karlstad, Patone, Vu, Naveed, Knudsen}.
+Possible mechanisms by which mRNA COVID vaccination causes myocarditis are explored in \cite{Fanti, Cao}.

-The FDA has published two benefit-risk analyses of primary series mRNA vaccination, the first for BNT162b2 \cite{Funk} and the second for mRNA-1273 \cite{Yogurtcu}.
-The FDA presented its analyses through a number of scenarios involving different modeling assumptions to account for uncertainties associated with pandemic dynamics as well as with the benefits and risks of vaccination.
-To assess vaccine benefits, the FDA estimated vaccine-preventable COVID-19-cases, hospitalizations, intensive-care unit (ICU) admissions, and deaths \cite{Funk, Yogurtcu}.
+The FDA published two benefit--risk analyses of primary series mRNA vaccination, the first for BNT162b2 \cite{Funk} and the second for mRNA-1273 \cite{Yogurtcu}.
+To assess vaccine benefits, the FDA estimated vaccine-preventable COVID-19 cases, hospitalizations, intensive-care unit (ICU) admissions, and deaths \cite{Funk, Yogurtcu}.
 To assess vaccine risks, the FDA estimated vaccine-attributable myo/pericarditis (VAM/P) cases, hospitalizations, ICU admissions, and deaths \cite{Funk, Yogurtcu}.
-The FDA concluded that the benefits of the mRNA vaccines outweighed the risks of VAM/P even for males in its highest-risk age-groups: 16--17 years for BNT162b2 \cite{Funk} and 18--25 years for mRNA-1273 \cite{Yogurtcu}.

-However, these FDA's benefit-risk assessments omitted important inputs in the analysis of both the hospitalizations-prevented benefit of vaccination and VAM/P risk.
-We focus mainly on the FDA's analysis for Moderna’s mRNA-1273 to simplify our exposition---there are significant differences in modeling assumptions in the FDA's Pfizer and Moderna assessments.
+The FDA concluded that the benefits of the mRNA vaccines outweighed VAM/P risk even for males in its highest-risk age groups: 16--17 years for BNT162b2~\cite{Funk} and 18--25 years for mRNA-1273 \cite{Yogurtcu}.
+To simplify our exposition, we focus mainly on the FDA's analysis for Moderna’s mRNA-1273---there are significant differences in modeling assumptions in the FDA's Pfizer and Moderna assessments.
 Also, VAM/P risk is substantially greater for mRNA-1273 than for BNT162b2 \cite{Buchan, Sharff, Karlstad, Patone, Vu, Naveed, Knudsen}.